lynnfaraday/aresmush.com/tutorials/code/fs3-roadmap.md

 FS3 has a slew of shared helper methods, in separate files organized by topic:  rolls, chargen, xp, etc.   The helpers actually contain the meat of the system.
 Most of the commands are actually prety bare-bones, doing little more than parsing args and calling helpers.

-> <i class="fa fa-info-circle"></i> **Tip:** Having so many helper methods may be overwhelming at first, but dig into it a bit and hopefully you'll find that having short, focused helpers makes the code easier to understand.
+{% include tip.html content="Having so many helper methods may be overwhelming at first, but dig into it a bit and hopefully you'll find that having short, focused helpers makes the code easier to understand. " %}

 ### Ability Types